Drill4J/realworld-demo/README.md

     ![analytics form](./img/image-1.png)

-6. You should see empty dashboard with "Select Agent" button.
-Press it.
+6. You should see empty dashboard with `"Select Agent"` button.

+    __IMPORTANT__: If you see `"Add agent"` button instead - wait a few more seconds for the Drill4J to detect application agents

+    Press "Select Agent" button.

     ![select agent button view](./img/image-2.png)